DenisLabrecque/DenisLabrecque.github.io/_posts/2017-05-10-engagement.markdown

 <p class="coralie-texting">As my summer vacation was drawing to a close, I found myself very pensive.
 My affections had not completely gone away, as I had hoped.
 Yes, I considered myself nothing more than a supportive friend to Denis—but was my determination enough to keep me from hurting myself?
 That didn't matter.
 I was resolved.
 I would love him for his sake, not mine.</p>

 <p class="denis-texting">The two following semesters, I attempted to date someone; that finally did not work out.
+Nevertheless, that event taught me that love, offered to a person, is a blessing of rarity.
+It demonstrated that whatever my value, to love and be loved was not deserved.
 Coralie and I did, however, continue to have breakfast together every now and then, as friends.</p>

 <h4>Harmonious Strings of São Paulo</h4>
 <h5>October 8, 2016</h5>